-The Court in Bruen also okayed the rule that states can prohibit people from carrying guns in "sensitive places" such as schools and government buildings.
+For the right to carry, this seems to suggest that states can't impose any restrictions that leave it to licensing officials to decide who can carry a handgun.
+But the Court in Bruen okayed the rule that states can prohibit people from carrying guns in "sensitive places" such as schools and government buildings.
 But the Justices said that a place like Manhattan doesn't fall into that category simply because it's a crowded urban area.

 The Bruen decision probably means that the licensing laws in California, Hawaii, Maryland, Massachusetts, and New Jersey are unconstitutional.
 In fact, just days after the decision came out, the California Attorney General informed licensing authorities that they could no longer require proof of "good cause" (similar to New York's "proper cause") for a public-carry license, because the requirement was unconstitutional.

 Carrying a gun illegally (because it's not licensed or you're disqualified from carrying one, for example) is still a crime.
 Before carrying a gun, it's important to know the licensing requirements and rules for your state, country, and city.
-If you have been charged with any firearm offenses, or if you want a full explanation of the gun laws that could affect you, speak with an experienced local criminal defense attorney.
-An experienced lawyer will know how the law in your area affects your rights.
+If you've been charged with any firearm offenses, or if you want a full explanation of the gun laws that could affect you, speak with an experienced local criminal defense attorney.
+An experienced lawyer should know how the law and court decisions in your area affect your rights.